 HyperX has developed a sizeable following among the pro-gaming community over the years.
-Its newest headset, the Cloud Revolver S, adds Dolby 7.1 Surround Sound to the blueprint offered by the hugely popular Cloud Revolver, without requiring you to take out a second mortgage.
+Its newest headset, the Cloud Revolver S, adds Dolby 7.1 Surround Sound to the hugely popular Cloud Revolver, without requiring you to take out a second mortgage.

 Quite simply, the Cloud Revolver S sounds astonishingly good, especially at the price.
-You will marvel in particular at the dynamics of its sound: deep, rumbling bass and crisp, never shrieky treble that lets you hear every sound effect and totally immerses you in the ambience created by in-game music.
+You will likely marvel in particular at the dynamics of its sound: deep, rumbling bass and crisp, never shrieky treble that lets you hear every sound effect and immerses you in the ambiance created by in-game music.

-It's pretty well made, comfortable and classily finished, and Dolby 7.1 Surround Sound is the cherry on top, allowing you to pinpoint incoming enemies in first-person shooters – particularly if you explore the preset equalisation modes into which pro-gamers had lots of input.
+It's pretty well made, comfortable, classily finished, and Dolby 7.1 Surround Sound is the cherry on top, allowing you to pinpoint incoming enemies in first-person shooters – particularly if you explore the preset equalization modes into which pro-gamers had plenty of input.
 A truly high-end-sounding headset at a mid-range price.

 Read the full review: HyperX Cloud Revolver S